 Search for Static Web Apps.

-Once the deployment is successful, navigate to the new Static Web Apps resource.
+Once the deployment is successful, select Go to resource.

 Select Manage deployment token.

-Copy the deployment token and paste it into a text editor for use in another screen.
+Copy the deployment token and paste the deployment token value into a text editor for use in another screen.

 This value is set aside for now because you'll copy and paste more values in coming steps.